wareya/notes/offtopic/gammakit.md

 Regardless of how much this article sounds like a thought experiment masquerading as a design retrospective, the projects described in this article *actually exist*, and this article is not fiction or comedy.
 [Gammakit](https://github.com/wareya/gammakit/) and [magmakit](https://github.com/wareya/magmakit/).

+This article is incomplete; I am in the process of writing it.

 # Gammakit

 Gammakit is a toy programming language I'm making (in an unstable design/development state, possibly permanently) loosely inspired by Game Maker Language (herein "gml") and a couple concepts I picked up from partially reverse engineering cutscene scripting systems used in adventure games.